-August outlines that we should incite the user.
-To do this and understand their experience he borrows a formal method from game design (Hunicke R, et al. 2004).
-August notes that current designers can only really affect the mechanics, through the understanding of 'design principles' (Lidwell et al) designers can have a good feeling of how these mechanics will affect the aesthetic.
+To understand user experiences Reyes A. (2007) borrows a formal method from game design (Hunicke R, et al. 2004).
+Reyes A. (2007) notes that current designers can only really affect the mechanics, through the understanding of 'design principles' (Lidwell et al. 2003) designers can have a good feeling of how these mechanics will affect the aesthetic.